 It’s not enough to simply email 100 organizations and hope they post a link to your blog.
 You’ll need to consistently follow up with contacts to ensure a blog is used.
 Additionally, most webmasters will appreciate a shout out from your firm as well.
 You should not exchange links with anyone.
 This won’t help your SEO efforts and could even lead to a Google penalty.
 What you can do, however, is share an organization that’s linking to you on social media.
 This way more people will learn about the organization who’s working with you, which is always appreciated, especially if you’re connecting with small nonprofits.

 While link building can dramatically increase your presence on search results, it’s often not enough to build your firm’s caseload alone.
 Lead generation is a great way to supplement the digital marketing effort you’re already doing.
-To learn more about our current Social Security disability, personal injury, workers’ compensation, and FDCPA lead availability, give us a call today at 617.800.0089.
+To learn more about our current Social Security disability, personal injury, workers’ compensation, and employment and labor law lead availability, give us a call today at 617.800.0089.